by Krystle Orlando October 11, 2020 6 min read

 Every cell in your body has its own metabolism and is, thus, affected by thyroid hormones.
 Therefore, you can experience symptoms of an imbalanced thyroid in almost every bodily system.
 This wide range of symptoms can make it hard to recognize thyroid imbalances and address root causes to bring the thyroid back into the correct relationship with the rest of the body.

-The good news is that if you suspect or detect an underactive thyroid, you can take steps to bring your thyroid back into balance.
+The good news is that if you suspect or identify an underactive thyroid, you can take supportive steps to bring your thyroid back into balance.

 If these symptoms go unchecked over time, your thyroid activity can continue to decrease, making all of the symptoms worse.